paradise-runner/glowdoc/README.md

 ## License

-MIT License - feel free to use this template for your projects!
+Apache 2.0 License - feel free to use this template for your projects!